 That idea was brought to McDonald's by Cossette, which saw an opportunity to solve a business problem (helping drivers locate a McDonald's restaurant) through sleek design via way-finding billboards on highways featuring deconstructed Golden Arches.

-The sharing of work between markets is actually part of a larger company vision aimed at examining how others have has also run in Brazil and Switzerland.
+The sharing of work between markets is actually part of a larger company vision aimed at examining how others have addressed key challenges, with the goal of then testing the approach locally, the chief marketer says.